 When Filix was founded in 1934, the firm chose to specialise in covered yarns, with or without stretch.
 Initially we produced our own elastic yarn.
 However, we stopped in the late 1950s, when LYCRA® fibre was invented because it clearly was a better quality elastane.
 Unlike many other firms, we have opted not to expand into spinning, texturing or weaving.
 And for a very simple reason: limiting our production to only covered yarns inspires us to achieve excellence!

 How have you developed the firm?

 We have expanded by moving into new markets.
-While clothing remains our chief focus, accounting for 70% of sales, we have branched out into medical (22%) and industrial end uses.
-We are constantly having to factor in new considerations and new types of yarn, ever growing our expertise
+While clothing remains our chief focus, accounting for 70% of sales, we have branched out into healthcare (22%) and industry.
+We are constantly having to factor in new considerations and new types of yarn, ever growing our expertise.